d-Nic/Gamedev.js-Survey/questions-2024.md

 - 11 - 15
 - 15+

-## 7. How many games have you released so far?
+## 7. How many games have you released so far? (including any comercial and/or free to play games but excluding game jam projects)
+_[radio]_

+- 0
+- 1
+- 2 - 5
+- 6 - 10
+- 11 - 20
+- 21 - 50
+- 50+

+- ## 7b.
+How many game jam projects have you submitted so far? (excluding games that were later released and included in the previous answer)
 _[radio]_

 - 0